Southern Islands Adventure

 Day 3: HUMP RIDGE TRACK AND WAIRAURAHIRI RIVER

 We’ll start our action-packed day with a short drive to Lake Hauroko, New Zealand’s deepest lake, where we’ll board a high powered jet boat and head across the lake and into the Wairaurahiri River.
-It’s a heart-pumping and beautiful boat ride down 27km of Class III rapids all the way to the Southern Coast.
+It’s a heart-pumping and beautiful boat ride down 27 kilometers of Class III rapids all the way to the Southern Coast.
 After lunch, we’ll hike along an old logging track and arrive at the 410-foot Percy Burn viaduct, the largest wooden viaduct in the world.
 The Percy Burn stream cuts a deep gorge beneath the viaduct, and great views abound.
-From here we’ll make our way back to civilization for a well-earned meal and rest before heading to Stewart Island in the morning!
+From here we’ll make our way back to civilization for a well deserved meal and rest before heading to Stewart Island in the morning!

 Day 4: STEWART ISLAND

 Early in the morning, we’ll board our modern aircraft for the scenic flight to Stewart Island.
 If the weather’s nice we’ll have great views of Bluff Harbour and the Muttonbird Islands as we fly over Foveaux Strait.
-Once we arrive at Halfmoon Bay – Stewart Island’s main port and only town – we’ll head out on the track.
+Once we arrive at Halfmoon Bay (Stewart Island’s main port and only town) we’ll head out on the track.
 We’ll follow the contours of the sweeping coastline past Horseshoe and Lee Bay, before crossing Little River Bridge and heading inland through ancient podocarp forest, full of coniferous trees that date back as far as the Cretaceous period.
 We’ll emerge at Maori Beach where we’ll walk along the smooth sand before the track swings inland, ultimately descending into Magnetic Beach and Port William.
 Port William was once the site of a Maori village and sawmill back in New Zealand’s early pioneering days and, although it has long since reverted to wilderness, there are interesting relics to be found in the area surrounding the beach.
-This evening, we’ll enjoy a hearty meal in our cosy backcountry hut.
+This evening, we’ll enjoy a hearty meal in our cozy backcountry hut.
 This is serious wilderness country – no cars, no streetlights, no TVs – just incredible views and riotous birdsong in the early evening.
 If you enjoy fishing, this is also a great spot to cast a line into the sea.
 If you catch it, we’ll cook it!

 Day 5: STEWART ISLAND